Applications for teacher training courses must be made through UCAS Teacher Training.

-This 30-credit module explores teaching and learning in subject disciplines and more generally.
+This 30-credit module explores teaching and learning in the primary context and more generally.
 An extensive programme of lectures and seminars will enable you to develop a practical knowledge of teaching informed by a critical understanding of theories of teaching and learning.
 The module is assessed through written assignments, presentations and related classroom-based work.

 This 30-credit module considers various aspects of teachers' wider professional roles as well as social, cultural and legal aspects of schooling.
-Most of the teaching takes place in cross-subject seminar groups and is assessed through written assignments and presentations, some of which are collaborative.
-Some subject work also contributes to this module.
+The module is assessed through written assignments and presentations, some of which are collaborative.

 The above is a sample of the typical modules that we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 This course page may be updated over the duration of the course, as modules may change due to developments in the curriculum or in the research interests of staff.